-The combination of our company culture, quality, and business systems allow providing best-in-class services with unparalleled speed.
+The combination of our company culture, quality and business systems allows us to provide best-in-class services with unparalleled speed.

 Each member of TAG3’s management team has more than 20 years of medical device design, development, and manufacturing experience.

-Victor experience includes Class III and II devices development and manufacr.
-His expertise includes FDA and EU requirements for the commercialization of medical products, with an emphasis on vascular devices.
-Areas of expertise include implant delivery systems, medical device manufacturing processes, insulin pumps as well as design / process excellence (six sigma) methodologies.
+Victor’s experience includes Class III and II devices development and manufacturing.
+His expertise includes FDA and EU requirements for the commercialization of medical products, with an emphasis on vascular devices (implant delivery systems, medical device manufacturing processes and design / process excellence -six sigma-).
 He has served as New Product Development Engineer for the Cardiology Division of Cordis / Johnson & Johnson and as Research and Development Engineer for the endovascular stent-grafts business of Medtronic, Inc. He has issued and pending patents in the fields of insulin infusion pump technology, pain management with electrical stimulation technology and minimally invasive vascular intervention.

 Scott has over twenty years of engineering experience in the medical device industry developing and commercially producing devices used in gastroenterology, ophthalmology and cardiology.
 His expertise includes product design, product development, R&D to production transfer, manufacturing process development and supply chain.
 Mr. Arp has also extensive expertise in machining and metrology.
 He has served in several start-up companies including Medcanica, Innovia and Syntheon, designing and developing products ultimately acquired by industry giants such as Medtronic, Boston Scientific, Johnson & Johnson and Stryker.
 He has over 10 patents, all in the medical devices arena.